In this article

 Tips for automating itemized receipts

-Managing itemized receipts doesn't have to be a tedious, manual process anymore.
+Managing itemized receipts doesn't have to be a manual process anymore.
 With modern expense management solutions like Ramp, you can automate and streamline the entire workflow.
 Here are some tips:

-1. Adopt a receipt scanning app: Tools like Ramp's mobile app allow employees to snap photos of itemized receipts the moment a purchase is made.
+Tools like Ramp's mobile app allow employees to snap photos of itemized receipts the moment they make a purchase.
 The receipt data is then optically scanned and digitized, with key fields like date, amount, and vendor populated automatically.
-This saves time on manual entry.
+Receipt scanning apps not only save time on manual entry but also centralize receipt storage, simplifying bookkeeping and audit preparation.

 Try Ramp for free